Call to get started 1-800-560-3450

 Equity-Based Products

 What if you need a lump sum upfront but don’t meet the criteria for most debt-based products?
-If you have a lower income or less-than-stellar credit history, taking out a traditional loan may not be an option for you.
+If you have a lower income, less-than-stellar credit history or just do not want another monthly debt payment, taking out a traditional loan may not be an option for you.

 In that case, consider an equity-based product such as Unlock Technologies’ home equity agreement (HEA).
-An HEA is not a loan, so there are no income requirements, monthly payments or interest.
+An HEA is not a loan, so there are no income requirements, monthly payments or interest charges.

 How HEAs work

 With an HEA, you receive a lump sum of cash upfront (typically up to 10% of your home’s current market value) in exchange for a share of the equity in your home.
-You can use the cash received to eliminate existing debt, invest in home improvement, settle a divorce, pay for your children’s education or anything else you’d like.
+You can use the cash received to eliminate existing debt, invest in home improvements, build a cash cushion, pay for your children’s education or a range of other options.

 Looking for alternatives to HELOCs?